 1. They’re addictive

-According to a study published in the Current Opinion in Clinical Nutrition & Metabolic Care journal, sugar can be just as addictive, even more so, than cocaine thus individuals predisposed towards addiction may have a hard time saying no to the sweet stuff.
+According to a study published in the Current Opinion in Clinical Nutrition & Metabolic Care journal, sugar can be just as addictive, even more so, than cocaine, thus individuals predisposed towards addiction may have a hard time saying no to the sweet stuff.

 In an animal study done on rats, sugar was found to cause the release of dopamine, which has been linked to inducing feelings of pleasure (2).
-While there has yet to be any human studies, it appears that sugar may have similar effects in humans.
+While there have yet to be any human studies, it appears that sugar may have similar effects in humans.

 2. They can cause weight gain